What is panic disorder?

 Panic disorder treatment aims to reduce the intensity and frequency of panic attacks.
 The main treatment options are psychological therapies and medicine, and your treatment depends on the severity of your symptoms.

-Psychological therapy a doctor or psychologist may recommend are:
+Psychological therapies a doctor or psychologist may recommend are:

 There are several types of medication that are effective at managing panic attack symptoms.
 These include: